MarkusAase97/CV_Repository/UiT/README.md

+## UiT - my work as an assistant professor in mathematics and data science

 Here I will present work I've done as an assistant professor at the University of Tromsø.
 Which includes:

 * Research (mainly in statistics and machine learning).